kitykity/dotw/README.md

 Scroll down to the Content section, and follow the instructions to create a Twitter archive.

 Download the .zip file from Twitter, and unzip it into a folder called "dotw" in your home directory (i.e. /Users/kitykity/dotw).

+Copy the dotw.bash script from this page into the "dotw" folder.

+Make it executable, and run it ( ./dotw.bash ).

+Enjoy!